One of the tastiest appetizers you can prepare for a gathering is a simple salmon spread!

 - A baguette

-2 With wooden spoon, stir and mash poached salmon until it almost becomes a smooth paste.
+2 Make the salmon mixture: With wooden spoon, stir and mash poached salmon until it almost becomes a smooth paste.
 Add smoked salmon, butter, Dijon mustard, capers, pepper, lemon peel, lemon juice, and 2 tablespoons chopped chives; mix thoroughly.

 Makes about 3 cups of spread, so depending on how thinly or thickly you put it on baguette slices, you could have 20-50 servings.
 For a lower-carb version, spread over slices of cucumber.